Ueshibag/b3_clone_arduino/README.md

 An Arduino Nano Every reacts to every keyboard note ON/OFF event by sending the proper MIDI Note On/Off message to the B3 emulator.

-## Vibrato / Chorus / Percussions / Leslie / Expression Pedal

-Although these functionalities are spread over two boards, they are all controlled by a single Arduino Nano Every.